uoftindy2T0/Columbus-Blue-Jackets-Capstone-Project/README.md

 The design process focused on modularity and a high level of user control.
 Modularity allows for easy reconfiguration of the model to generate diverse insights.
 User control allows manual adjustment of the scores to reflect team philosophies and trust in each scouting source.
-This allows for the scores to reflect the genuine sentiment of the scouting process by valuing the knowledge and expertise of scouts
+This allows for the scores to reflect the genuine sentiment of the scouting process by valuing the knowledge and expertise of scouts.